IBM/GetStartedJava/README.md

     }
     ```

-4. Using a slightly modified version of the code from `CloudantVisitorStore.java`, obtain the credentials for the Redis instance and provide them as a `URI` object.
+d.
+Using a slightly modified version of the code from `CloudantVisitorStore.java`, obtain the credentials for the Redis instance and provide them as a `URI` object.
 You will see in `CloudantVisitorStore.java` that this code block returns a `String`, but for the `JedisPool` constructor, a `String` argument is only parsed for a hostname, and not interpreted as a full url.
 Add after the `getInstance` method in the JedisPoolFactor.java file:

     ```java
     private static URI getRedisURI() {